hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 > 1 --> 2 --> 8 --> 9 --> 3 --> 4

-However, that flow is arbitrary and only one hop is required:
+However, that flow is arbitrary and only one hop is actually required:

 - 1 is the Sender in this case and so must send the first message.
 - 4 is the Receiver in this case and so must receive the message.